 Hydrophobicity Classification Test

-After determining hydrophobicity class, the fungi covering the insulator surface (the so-called biofilm) were removed using a tissue damped with isopropanol and then rinsed with de-ionized water.
-Specimens were placed in a dust-free container and kept under standard laboratory conditions (23°C, 50% RH) 48 consecutive hours before the hydrophobicity class was determined once again, using the same method as described above.
+After determining hydrophobicity class, the fungi covering the insulator surface (the so-called biofilm) were removed using tissue dampened with isopropanol and then rinsed with de-ionized water.
+Specimens were then placed in a dust free container and kept under standard laboratory conditions (23°C, 50% RH) for 48 consecutive hours before hydrophobicity class was determined, again using the method described above.
+Table 2 and Fig. 2 show the results.

 Second Biological Test on UV-Aged Insulation Materials